-Clinical Experience in Teaching Physical Education in Elementary Schools (1 cr.)
+Clinical Experience in Teaching Physical Education in Elementary Schools ...(1 cr.)

 Students gain instructional experience in an elementary classroom setting.
 Twenty hours of participatory clinical experience in an elementary classroom is required.
-Must be fully accepted into Teacher Education Program.
+Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in PED 343 required.
+(Must be taken at Waldorf University)

-Methods of Teaching Physical Education and Health in Secondary Schools (3 cr.)
+Methods of Teaching Physical Education and Health in Secondary Schools ......(3 cr.)

 Students learn methods and materials unique to 5-12 Physical Education and health teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus with individual and team performance in various activities required.
 Students will develop organizational skills and time management skills.
-Must be fully accepted into Teacher Education Program.
+Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in PED 346 required.
-(Prerequisite: EDU 440)
+(Prerequisite: EDU 440) (Must be taken at Waldorf University)

 Clinical Experience in Teaching Physical Education and Health in Secondary Schools (1 cr.)

 Students gain instructional experience in a secondary classroom setting.
 Twenty hours of participatory clinical experience in a secondary classroom is required.
-Must be accepted into Teacher Education Program.
+Must be accepted to the Teacher Education Program.
 Concurrent enrollment in PED 345 required.
+(Must be taken at Waldorf University)